Skip to content

 By Nicki Kamau

-You’re heading to INBOUND!
-Whether it’s your first time as an attendee, or you’re a seasoned veteran sponsor dusting off your walking shoes from the two-year hiatus from the great Boston Convention and Exhibition Center (BCEC), this article will have something for you.
+So you’re heading to INBOUND 2023!
+Whether it’s your first time as an attendee or you’re a seasoned veteran sponsor from the great Boston Convention and Exhibition Center (BCEC), this article will have something for you.

-As an eight-time attendee (two of those being virtual, four as a sponsor) looking forward to year nine, for me, going to INBOUND is like going home.
-Keep reading to learn from what I’ve experienced over the past eight years about what to prepare ahead of time, and what to pack (stay tuned for another blog on what to bring back) to make sure you get the most out of your week in Boston among the HubSpotters.
+As a nine-time attendee (two of those being virtual, five as a sponsor) looking forward to year 10, for me, going to INBOUND is like going home.
+Keep reading to learn from what I’ve experienced over the past nine years about what to prepare ahead of time and what to pack to make sure you get the most out of your week in Boston among the HubSpotters.

 Your Event Objectives

-Just like most conferences where the number of attendees in the tens of thousands, INBOUND is a lot.
-A lot of learning, a lot of networking, a lot of experiencing, and a lot of fun.
-It’s up to you to determine what your objectives are for attending and then look through that lens as you craft your personal event strategy and pull tips from the rest of this article.
+Just like most conferences where the number of attendees is in the tens of thousands, INBOUND is a lot—a lot of learning, a lot of networking, a lot of experiencing, and a lot of fun.
+It’s up to you to determine what your objectives are for attending, and then look through that lens as you craft your personal event strategy and pull tips from the rest of this article.

 Your Schedule

 Now that you’ve created some goals for attending INBOUND, you can build your schedule.
-Whether your main focus is learning from the speakers or not, checking out the INBOUND agenda will help you make sure you’ve blocked time for sessions such as this podcast recording, “The Intelligent Inbound Podcast: Against All Odds.”
-(Yes, that’s a shameless plug to come see our very own Jen Spencer and Stephanie Valenti onstage.)
+Whether or not your main focus is learning from the speakers, checking out the INBOUND agenda will help you make sure you’ve blocked time for sessions such as this podcast recording: “How to Curate a Vibrant, Remote-first Culture at Scale.”
+(Yes, that’s a shameless plug to come see our very own CEO, Jen Spencer, onstage.)

 In past years, INBOUNDers have been able to register for individual sessions and build out their schedules ahead of time within their app or event platform.
 It’s not clear yet if that will be an option this year, so maybe map out your options on your Google Calendar in the meantime.

-Whatever your goal for the week, don’t forget to bake in time to eat and enjoy some of the after-hours events such as happy hours, INBOUND at Night, and our Intelligent Inbound® Lounge.
-The “extracurriculars” of INBOUND will give you just as much in return as the conference agenda.
+Whatever your goal for the week, don’t forget to bake in time to eat and enjoy some of the after-hours events such as happy hours and INBOUND After Hours.
+The “extracurriculars'' of INBOUND will give you just as much in return as the conference agenda.

 Your Transportation and Way Around

-...
-Which will mainly be your feet.
+... which will mainly be your feet.
 If you booked early and had the budget, hopefully your accommodations are within walking distance of the BCEC.
 If not, you can plan to use the free shuttles back and forth from the BCEC to your hotel.
-Keep in mind these have a schedule and a limited number of seats, which can sometimes mean you’re waiting for a while.
-Plan to take the shuttle earlier than the one you’d think to get there on time.
+Keep in mind that these have a set schedule and a limited number of seats, which can sometimes mean you’re waiting for a while.
+Plan to take the shuttle earlier than the one you’d normally take to get there on time.

-If you really want to plan ahead, you can take a minute to familiarize yourself with the BCEC campus, and check out INBOUND’s Insider’s Guide to Boston.
-While the main point here is to think ahead about how you’re going to be getting to your destinations on time, it doesn’t hurt to actually “prepare your feet” by walking around the block in the shoes you’re packing.
+If you really want to plan ahead, you can take a minute to familiarize yourself with the BCEC campus.
+The main point here is to think ahead about how you’re going to be getting to your destinations on time, but it also can’t hurt to actually “prepare your feet” by walking around the block in the shoes you’re packing.

 Your OOO Reply

 Did I mention that INBOUND is a lot?
-You’ll likely have needs that come up from colleagues, customers, and partners, but while you’re in Boston, you should set the precedent that you are in fact out of the office.
-Because what’s the point of paying for and traveling to INBOUND if you aren’t going to be present?
+You’ll likely have colleagues, customers, and partners who need things during the conference.
+But while you’re in Boston, you should set the expectation that you are in fact out of the office—because what’s the point of paying for and traveling to INBOUND if you aren’t going to be present?

 Take a minute to make your OOO reply work for you.
 Here’s an example: